Hancock CRC

 Welcome to worship at Hancock CRC!
 Today is a day in which we worship the Lord, hear from His Word, and fellowship with His saints.
 After the service, please join us downstairs for refreshments and fellowship!

-Next Sunday: Cory Evink
+Next Sunday: Andrew Evink

-Next Sunday: Aria Evink
+Next Sunday: Hannah Barthel

 CHURCH CALENDAR:

-TODAY, October 19, 10:00 A.M.:
+TODAY, November 2, 10:00 A.M.:

 11:00 A.M.: Sunday School (Preschool-1st Grade 2nd-5th Grade)